Rita Raave: Film and television

 Raave's first substantial feature film role was as a starring role as Ragne Rass in the Olav Neuland directed 1982 Tallinnfilm romantic drama Corrida.
 The film was based on the 1979 Teet Kallas penned novel of the same name.
 This was followed the next year by the role of Maret in the Kaljo Kiisk directed Nipernaadi; the film adaptation of the 1928 August Gailit novel Toomas Nipernaadi about a roguish vagabond who breezes through the Estonian countryside inspiring locals to turn their own dreams into reality.

 In 1990, she would appear in two films: a small role in the Peeter Simm directed historical drama Inimene, keda polnud, and in the Rauni Mollberg directed Finnish drama Ystävät, toverit.
 She would end the decade with a role in the 1999 Peeter Urbla directed dramatic film short Kõrbekuu, for Allfilm.

 Raave would appear in a number of films throughout the 2000s and 2010s, most notably among them; the 2007 road movie comedy 186 Kilometers; as a brothel administrator in the 2007 Kadri Kõusaar directed drama Magnus; as Ruth in the 2011 Mart Kivastik directed drama Üks mu sõber; and as a judge in the 2013 Kadri Kõusaar directed drama Kohtumõistja.
 She has also appeared in a number of short films; notably, the Anna Hints directed drama Vaba maa, opposite actors Eili Sild and Raivo Trass.
 In 2013, she appeared in the role of Susanna's mother in the Veiko Õunpuu directed drama Free Range/Ballaad maailma heakskiitmisest.
 In 2023, she appeared in the role of Ruth in the Mart Kivastik penned and directed comedy Taevatrepp.

 Aside from film, Rita Raave has also appeared on Estonian television.
 Most notably, in a 1991 television play production of Ernest Hemingway's The End of Something based on Hemingway's 1925 first collection of short stories In Our Time.
 Between 1993 and 1995, she appeared on the TV3 television drama series Salmonid.

 Painting

 In addition to acting, Rita Raave has also held several exhibitions of her paintings.
 In December 2005, she held an exhibition at Tallinn's Gallery-G. She names Renaissance masters such as Giotto, Botticelli, Titian, and da Vinci as inspirations.

 Personal life

 Riita Raave was married to actor Hans Kaldoja in 1976.
 The couple had a son, Indrek, before divorcing.
-Raave has been in a long-term relationship with writer and artist Enn Põldroos for many years.
-They currently reside in Soe in Viljandi County, and operate a small, private art museum in Viljandi.
+In 2004, Raave married writer and artist Enn Põldroos.
+They resided in Soe in Viljandi County, and operated a small, private art museum in Viljandi until Põldroos's death in 2025.